Banner Jaarverslag

-With this annual report, the Supreme Court of the Netherlands publicly accounts for its work performed and use of resources for that purpose in the reporting year.
-The Supreme Court consists of three parts: the Supreme Court itself, the Procurator General’s Office at the Supreme Court, and the Operations Directorate.
-The Supreme Court can also be divided according to field of law: the Civil Section, the Criminal Section and the Tax Section.
-Naturally, the various parts and sections of the Supreme Court report on their own work in the past year.
+The Supreme Court of the Netherlands consists of three components: the Supreme Court itself, the Procurator General's Office at the Supreme Court, and the Operations Directorate.
+In addition, the Supreme Court has three divisions classified by field of law: the civil division, the criminal division and the tax division.
+In this annual report, the Supreme Court's various components and divisions account for their work in the past year.

 Dineke de Groot, President